robpieke/advent2023/README.md

 ### Day 3 - Kotlin

 This set of exercises went really smoothly.
 I found the [Kotlin docs](https://kotlinlang.org/docs/home.html) to be excellent, and the language felt very comfortable to write (in particular with my primarily-C++ day job).
 I particularly liked having `start .. end` ranges, and that collections had built-in methods for iterating, such as `forEachIndexed`.
 The only thing that felt a bit weird was the need to use helper functions (such as `mutableMapOf`) to create new collection objects, rather than calling some constructor or `New` function on the class.
 Based just on this taster, I'd be interested in trying Kotlin further.

+### Day 4 - Crystal

+Wow, I really enjoyed programming in Crystal.
+Pretty much everything I wanted to do could be achieved extremely concisely, with a tremendously rich amount of functionality in all the classes.
+The only question mark I have was whether I could have tightened up the code for effectively doing a `map` on a limited `Range` of an `Array` in [part b](04_Crystal/04b.cr#L6-L8).
+I liked the general design and constructs of the language, feeling like there were fewer characters to type than with most other languages (e.g., no semi-colons, far fewer brackets, etc).
+And the amount of example code in the [API documentation](https://crystal-lang.org/api/) ... amazing.